kriszyp/lmdb-js/README.md

 'hello'
 ['hello', 1, 'world']
 ['hello', 'world']
+Buffer.from([255]) // buffers can be used directly, 255 is higher than any byte produced by primitives
 ```
-You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyIsBuffer` database option (generally slower), or use `keyIsUint32` for keys that are strictly 32-bit unsigned integers.
+You can override the default encoding of keys, and cause keys to be returned as node buffers using the `keyIsBuffer` database option (generally slower), use `keyIsUint32` for keys that are strictly 32-bit unsigned integers, or provide a custom key encoder/decoder with `keyEncoder` (see custom key encoding).

 Once you created have a store, the following methods are available: